-The ‘acute abdomen’ is defined as a sudden onset of severe abdominal pain of less than 24 hours duration.
+The ‘acute abdomen’ is defined as a sudden onset of severe abdominal pain developing over a short time period.
 It has a large number of possible causes and so a structured approach is required.

 The initial assessment should attempt to determine if the patient has an acute surgical problem that requires immediate and prompt surgical intervention, or urgent medical therapy.

 Presentations Requiring Urgent Intervention

-The most serious cause of intra-abdominal bleeding is a ruptured abdominal aortic aneurysm, which requires swift referral to the vascular team and immediate surgical intervention.
+The most serious cause of intra-abdominal bleeding is often the ruptured abdominal aortic aneurysm, which requires swift referral to the vascular team and immediate surgical intervention.

 Other common causes usually involve a slower rate of bleeding, but with urgent surgery still required, include ruptured ectopic pregnancy, bleeding gastric ulcer, and trauma.

 These patients will typically go into hypovolemic shock.
-Clinical features include tachycardia and hypotension, pale and clammy on inspection, and cool to touch with a thread pulse.
+Clinical features include tachycardia and hypotension, pale and clammy on inspection, and cool to touch (as discussed here).

 Peritonitis is the inflammation of the peritoneum, and a generalised peritonitis is most commonly caused by perforation of an abdominal viscus.

 Patients with a generalised peritonitis present will often lay completely still (not to move their abdomen) and look unwell; this is especially important when compared to a renal colic, whereby patients are constantly moving and cannot get comfortable.

 - A completely rigid abdomen with percussion tenderness

 - Involuntary guarding – the patient involuntarily tenses their abdominal muscles when you palpate the abdomen

 - Reduced or absent bowel sounds, suggesting the presence of a paralytic ileus

 Presentations That Are Less Acute

 Peritonism (not peritonitis) refers to the localised inflammation of the peritoneum, usually due to inflammation of a viscus that then irritates the visceral (and subsequently, parietal) peritoneum.

 This leads to patients stating that their abdominal pain starts in one place (irritation of the visceral peritoneum) before localising to another area* (irritation of the parietal peritoneum) or becoming generalised.